A Coaching Power Tool Created by Erwin Cwiek

 Everything that appears solid is in fact energy vibrating in different frequencies.
 And energy is changing it forms all the time and it is always there.
 If everything that already exists is also connected then everything must also be connected to you.
 That is how connectedness in the universe and The Law of Attraction fits into Quantum Physics and confirm cross-connectedness in the universe.

-Living in the remote group of islands I have personally experienced all types of connectedness.
+Living in a remote group of islands I have personally experienced all types of connectedness.
 The distinctions between different ways of connecting are very strong in this environment.
 Connecting to the big world happens almost entirely through technology – like the internet.
 Connecting with the outside world in the arctic environment often means getting out of your comfort zone and exposing yourself to the ever-changing arctic weather.
 And finally connecting with yourself means often first ignore everything else to make enough space for the inner journey.